mantzas/patron/docs/clients/Clients.md

 ## AMQP
-The AMQP client allows users to connect to a RabbitMQ instance and publish JSON or Protobuf messages using a fan-out exchange.
+The AMQP client allows users to connect to a RabbitMQ instance and publish messages.
 The published messages have integrated tracing headers by default.
-Users can configure the timeout for connecting to the RabbitMQ instance.
+Users can configure every aspect of the connection.

 **Third-party dependencies**
 github.com/streadway/amqp v0.0.0-20180315184602-8e4aba63da9f